Bali Nine: Timeline of sentences and appeals

 On 13 February 2006, Lawrence and Rush, the first of the nine to face sentencing, were sentenced to life imprisonment.
 The next day, Czugaj and Stephens were sentenced to life imprisonment, and the group ringleaders, Chan and Sukumaran, were sentenced to death by firing squad, the first ever death sentences imposed by the Denpasar District Court.
 The other three, Norman, Chen and Nguyen, were all sentenced to life imprisonment on 15 February 2006.
 On 26 April 2006, Lawrence, Nguyen, Chen, and Norman appealed and had their sentences reduced to 20 years, while the life sentences for Czugaj and Stephens were upheld.
-Prosecutors launched appeals against the changes in their sentences.

 On 6 September 2006, it was revealed that as a result of appeals brought by prosecutors and heard by the Supreme Court, Chen had the death penalty reimposed after his reduced sentence of life imprisonment was overturned.
 Rush, Nguyen and Norman also had their appeal verdicts overturned and the death penalty imposed.
 The new death sentences were unexpected.
 Prosecutors, in their appeals against the 20-year terms faced by most of the nine, had only called for them to be upgraded to life imprisonment.
 Czugaj's life sentence, after being reduced to 20 years on appeal, was reinstated.
 Stephens' life sentence was upheld on appeal as were Sukumaran's and Chan's death sentences.
 Lawrence had not lodged a further appeal to her 20-year sentence, so her sentence was not rejudged.

-On 6 March 2008, it was revealed that three of the four Bali 9 (Norman, Chen and Nguyen) who were issued death sentences on appeal had their sentences reduced to life imprisonment.
+On 6 March 2008, it was revealed that three of the four Bali Nine (Norman, Chen and Nguyen) who were issued death sentences on appeal had their sentences reduced to life imprisonment.
 The reduction was not officially announced, but court sources confirm that the judges decided to spare their lives.
 In August 2010, Rush launched his final appeal to overturn the death penalty, and was granted a judicial review, which commenced on 18 August 2010.
 On 10 May 2011, Rush's appeal was successful as his sentence was reduced to life imprisonment.
 On 21 September 2010, the leaders of the drug-smuggling ring, Chan and Sukumaran, appealed against their pending death-row sentence and to reduce their jail time to 20 years, instead of the previous life sentence.
 On 17 June 2011, it was announced that Chan's final judicial appeal had been rejected on 10 May.
 On 7 July 2011, it was announced that Sukumaran's final judicial appeal was dismissed.
 On 10 December 2014, the President of Indonesia Joko Widodo stated in a speech that he would not approve any clemencies for drug offences.
 On 30 December, Sukumaran's plea for clemency was rejected; and Chan's plea for clemency was rejected on 22 January 2015.